Written by on . Last updated April 7th, 2025.

 Nearby towns and cities

-Nepal and India are both located within 300km distance of the epicenter of the earthquake.
+This earthquake struck within proximity of multiple countries.
+Nepal and India are both within 300km distance of its epicenter.

-The closest significant population center near the earthquake is Dhulikhel in Bagmati Province, Nepal.
-Dhulikhel is located 48 kilometer (30 mi) east-northeast of the epicenter.
+Dhulikhel in Bagmati Province, Nepal is the nearest significant place from the epicenter.
+The earthquake occurred 46 kilometer (29 mi) north-east of Dhulikhel.
 The intensity of shaking and damage in Dhulikhel is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).

 Overview of nearby places